LeeWant/battery_SOH_prediction/README.md

 # battery_SOH_prediction
-Lithium ion battery health status prediction based on multidimensional feature extraction and evaluation.
+Lithium-Ion Battery SoH Prediction Based on Multi-Dimensional Features and Multi-Model Feature Selector

 The complete experimental code will be made public after the publication of the paper.
 Thank you for your support.